ls88-openscienceconnector/final-project-team-1/subassignments/Step 1 Assignment.md

  -A: : The data is accessible, we are able to download every folder to our local machines.

  -I:  Interoperability is a characteristic of a product or system, whose interfaces are completely understood, to work with other products or systems, at present or in the future, in either implementation or access, without any restrictions.
-We can upload our files to github, and if we wanted to, we would be able to work on other machines.
+ Since we can upload our files to github, and are able to perform computation on other machines if need be, this characteristic is met.

  -R: This data seems to be reusable.
 Not only are the data sets all available, but instructions for reusability are available in the readme.